-I sure didn't feel very “lucky.”
-I was having a really hard time accepting my “new normal” and wasn’t even sure how to act or how to function as this strange person I’d suddenly turned in to, the person I hardly even recognized.
-To tell you the truth, I wasn’t even sure I liked who I’d become.
-I began to feel like my life now lacked much meaning or purpose.
+However, none of these things seemed to matter or make much of a difference in how I felt about my current situation.
+I sure didn't feel very “lucky” and was having a really hard time accepting my “new normal.”
+I wasn’t even sure how to act or function as this strange person I’d turned in to, someone I barely even recognized.
+I wasn’t even sure I liked who I’d suddenly become.
+I didn’t feel like I was being the husband or father my family needed me to be.
+I began to feel like my life lacked any meaning or purpose.
 I felt embarrassed about the things I could no longer do, things that I could once do so easily.
-I often wondered if I wasn’t doing something I should be doing to make myself better or if I just needed to start working harder.
-I didn’t feel like I was being the husband or father my family needed me to be.
-So, one day, I finally sat down and got real honest with myself about how I was feeling.
-I realized that I was not going to beat the statistics after all.
+So I finally got real honest with myself and realized that I wasn’t going to beat the statistics after all.
 I wasn’t going to be the anomaly I thought I’d be.
-I was depressed.

-After finally admitting this, I started getting help from doctors and therapists for my depression.
+After finally admitting this, I started getting help from many well trained doctors and therapists.
 They began to help me make some sense of the way I was feeling.
 They even knew ways I could combat what I was dealing with and ways to effectively treat it.
-They, along with so many others, were a great help for me during this time.
-But it was when I started reading the Bible and actually trying to learn the truth about who and what was in it, I found another great source of help.
+They, along with so many other friends and family, were a great help for me during this time.
+But when I started reading the Bible and learning the truth about who and what was in it, I found another great source of help.

-Yes, until that glorious day in Heaven, there will undoubtedly be many trials.
-But it is during these difficult times that we can find our hope, strength, and courage in the promise that God will never leave our side and will always be there to carry us.
+Until that wonderful day, there will undoubtedly be many trials and we will go through many tough times.
+But when these things happen, we can find our hope, strength, and courage in the promise that God will never leave our side.
+He’ll always be there to carry us.